-For many years motorcyclists have known that the most common collision between a motorcycle and another vehicle happens when the motorcyclist has right-of-way and another driver turns into the rider’s path.
+For many years road safety experts, police and motorcyclists have known that the most common collision between a motorcycle and another vehicle happens when the motorcyclist has right-of-way and another driver turns into the rider’s path.
 All the way back in 1977, US researcher Harry Hurt stated:

 “the most likely comment of an automobile driver involved in a traffic collision with a motorcycle is that he, or she, did not SEE the motorcycle…”

 This collision is so common, it has its own acronym.
 This is the so-called ‘SMIDSY’ collision where the driver says:

 More than four decades have passed since Hurt and the SMIDSY is still the most common crash involving a motorcycle and another vehicle.
 It still causes significant numbers of injuries and fatalities.